B. Zuckerman, Ph.D.

 In 2004, I spoke, as part of a panel on Relocation in custody cases, to the Virginia Trial Lawyers Association and in 2007 I presented a workshop on The Role of a Parent Coordinator to the Virginia Mediator Network Fall Training Conference where I also participated on a panel on “Assessing the Needs of High Conflict families”.
 In November of 2007 I appeared on a PBS radio piece (All Things Considered) on child custody evaluations.
 In September, 2008 I participated in a Fairfax County Bar Association Family Law CLE program, giving a talk on the interface between the judicial system and custody evaluators in custody evaluations.
 In April of 2011 I was a participant in a workshop presented by the Virginia Bar Association, Bankruptcy Section, regarding dealing with difficult clients, and in October 2011 I gave a talk on Alienation in Collaborative Practice to the DC Academy of Collaborative Professionals (DCACP), and I made a similar presentation for the Collaborative Professionals of Northern Virginia in January, 2013.

 In October, 2013 I presented two seminars to Northern Virginia attorneys, at a National Business Institute workshop, one on Custody Evaluations and the other on Brief Focused Assessments.
+In May, 2017 I presented, as part of a panel discussion, to the D.C.
+Bar Association, Family Section, on the pros and cons of custody evaluations.

 I am a member of the Advisory Council of the Professional Academy of Custody Evaluators of the American Psychological Association, Northern Virginia Society of Clinical Psychologists, the Virginia Psychological Association and the Virginia Academy of Clinical Psychologists, and the Association of Family and Conciliation Courts (AFCC).